-- Destination Network The Destination Network is the address of the network or host to which the static route is assigned. - > Subnet Mask The Subnet Mask determines which portion of an IP address is the network portion, and which portion is the host portion. - > Gateway This is the IP address of the gateway device that allows for contact between the Router and the network or host. - Interface This interface tells you either the Destination IP Address is on the LAN & WLAN (internal wired and wireless networks), or on the WAN (Internet).
+Destination IP Address - The Destination IP Address is the address of the network or host to which the static route is assigned.

+- > Subnet Mask The Subnet Mask determines which portion of an IP address is the network portion, and which portion is the host portion. - > Gateway - This is the IP address of the gateway device that allows for contact between the Router and the network or host. - Interface This interface tells you whether the Destination IP Address is on the LAN & WLAN (internal wired and wireless networks), the WAN(Internet).